What is the Physical Web?

 Beacons configured as iBeacons typically work with only a single app, whereas each contextual app has it own associated beacons.
 Alternately, Physical Web beacons are universal and work with any compatible Physical Web scanner/browser, including browsers like Chrome and Opera, and also including compatible apps.

 Yes.
 The code for a Physical Web client is open source.
 Just as browsers and stand-alone scanners make use of a version of this code, an app can incorporate the functionality to “see” the URLs of nearby Physical Web beacons.
-PHY.net offers a free SDK that makes it simple for apps to embrace the direct-access content available on the Physical Web.
+We offer free SDK that makes it simple for apps to embrace the direct-access content available on the Physical Web.

 There are, and Google maintains a list of those who are certified.
-All of these beacons are compatible with PHY.net as long as they are configured to broadcast Eddystone-URL protocol.
+All of these beacons are compatible with the PHY platform as long as they are configured to broadcast Eddystone-URL protocol.

 Think of a Physical Web beacon as “living signage” that can seamlessly transfer local content onto a consumer’s mobile device for interaction, saving or sharing.